English 3.0 Teaser - David Crystal

 The film will be shot observationally, with a zoom lens, as tourists/couples/individuals pose for photographs in and around the centre of London.
 They will be tightly framed, mostly close up shots to convey the detail and intimacy.
 There will be no dialogue or voiceover with the intention that the viewer by solely focused on the individuals.

-This film explores how the internet has affected the way we write and speak today.
+This documentary explores how the internet is changing the way we communicate in society.